aberja/vocabulary-en-de-anki-flashcards/README.md

 # Deck of Anki flashcards with English-German vocabulary
 **Contains a deck of 599 flashcards of vocabularies to learn either English-German or German-English with the [Anki](https://apps.ankiweb.net/) flashcard system.**

 The deck is suitable for advanced speakers.
-It contains terms wich are less frequently used, terms that are often misspelled, and fixed expressions.
+It contains terms wich are less frequently used or which are often misspelled (by the author), and fixed expressions.

 ---